Setting Up Apache Tomcat as a Proxy Server on Red Hat Enterprise Linux

-Setting up Apache Tomcat as a Proxy Server with HTTP
+Setting Up Apache Tomcat as a Proxy Server with HTTP

 These instructions provide information for setting up Apache Tomcat as a proxy server for websites with HTTP.